chehakbahl/Techmates-ai-smart-traffic-signal/README.md

-# Techmates-ai-smart-traffic-signal
+# AI-Driven Smart Traffic Signal System 🚦
 AI-Driven Smart Traffic Signal System that dynamically adjusts traffic light timing based on real-time vehicle density using machine learning and optimization algorithms to reduce congestion and prioritize emergency vehicles.
-# AI-Driven Smart Traffic Signal System 🚦

 ## Overview
 Urban traffic signals typically operate on fixed timing systems that do not consider real-time traffic density.
 This often results in traffic congestion, longer waiting times, increased fuel consumption, and delays for emergency vehicles.